XO (song): Production and release

 "XO" was written by Beyoncé, Terius "The-Dream" Nash and Ryan Tedder while the production was helmed by the aforementioned group as well as Chauncey "Hit-Boy" Hollis and HazeBanga.
 Ramon Rivas engineered the song, with assistance from Justin Hergett.
 Beyoncé's vocals were recorded by Stuart White and Bart Schoudel while all instrumentation and programming was carried out by Tedder.
 The song was finally mixed by Andrew Scheps.
 "XO" was recorded in four studios: Jungle City Studios and Oven Studios, both in New York City, Trackdown Studios in Sydney and Tritonus Studios in Berlin.

 During an interview with Australian radio station Nova in November 2013, Tedder revealed that he had collaborated with Beyoncé on a song for her then-upcoming album along with The-Dream, further saying, "Personally the song we did I like more than 'Halo'.
 I think it's a bigger, better song".
 However, he acknowledged that he did not know when the singer planned to release new material for her fifth album.
 The previous month, it was reported by a source to the Daily News that Beyoncé planned to release a new single and video on December 3, 2013.
 The publication further speculated that the single was expected to be the song whose music video was filmed in August of the same year – "XO".
 Later, when Beyoncé was released, Billboard reported that "Blow" would be released as the contemporary hit radio single both in the US and worldwide, and "Drunk in Love" would be sent to urban radio in the US only; "XO" was scheduled to be released as the second worldwide radio single in 2014.
 However, radio programmers reportedly pushed back against the release of "Blow" to mainstream stations, finding its lyrics to be very explicit for the format and proposing that "XO" be released in its place.
 The release of "Blow" was therefore scrapped and "XO" impacted contemporary hit radio in Italy and adult contemporary radio in the US on December 16, 2013.
 It was also sent to US mainstream, urban and rhythmic radio on December 17.
+A digital single, with "Drunk in Love" as a double A-side, was released to streaming services such as Spotify, where the full Beyoncé album was not yet available to stream.